fluid-project/jira-to-11ty/src/issues/FLUID-5826.md

 { a: "hello world", b: undefined}
 ```

-@@Antranig Basman is this a design decision or a bug?
+Antranig Basman is this a design decision or a bug?